Studented0/PCB-Business-Card/README.md

 [PCB Business Card-bom.csv](https://github.com/user-attachments/files/27329266/PCB.Business.Card-bom.csv)
 # PCB-Business-Card

-A PCB business card that shows your Discord Spotify activity in real time.
-Album art, song title, artist, and a live progress bar on a 2.0" IPS display.
-Tap the card with any phone to open the exact song you're listening to in Spotify.
-When nothing is playing, the NFC rewrites itself to GitHub.
-QR code on the board links there too (for now).
+A PCB Business card that shows your Spotify activity using lanyard in real time.
+Tap the card with a phone to show what song is playing on Spotify.

 Powered over USB-C from a phone or any power bank.
 Connects to a phone hotspot (or any wifi) for the Lanyard WebSocket.
-A little bigger than a credit card, with a lanyard notch.

 ## Screenshots
 <img width="1084" height="756" alt="image" src="https://github.com/user-attachments/assets/a8d840ab-513b-43b4-9d26-ffe24e27af58" />